Securitybits-io/telegraf-ipmi-snmp/README.md

 # telegraf-ipmi-snmp
-Dockerfile to build a simple telegraf with included SNMP and IPMI for monitoring
+Dockerfile to build a simple telegraf with included SNMP and IPMI for monitoring.